gunjitadwivedi-sketch/gunjitadwivedi-sketch/README.md

 ### Let's Connect!

-Feel free to reach out to me if you'd like to collaborate on a project or just chat about tech, flowers, or animals!
+Feel free to reach out to me if you'd like to collaborate on a project or just chat about painting, tech, flowers, or animals!